PUBLIC ADMIN/URBAN POLICY Courses

 PAUP 823.
 Ethics in Public Administration.
 3 Credits.

-Lecture 3 hours; 3 credits.
-Prerequisite: PADM 651.
 This course reviews the theory and application of ethics in the public sector, identifying public values and how they apply in the administration of government.
 It reviews sources of values employed in public sector decision-making, and reviews how values in public administration are managed and applied.
 Systems of professional ethics are reviewed in the context of public professions.
 Case studies and best practices are examined to help the student understand the application of administrative ethics in public management.
+Prerequisite: PADM 651.